Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

 \end{prop}

+We emphasize that the key contribution of Proposition~\ref{prop:general_classification} is the lower bound, as it guarantees a valid coverage rate.
+We also note that~\citet{barber2022conformal} provides a sharper upper bound for the coverage rate which also relies on the TV-distance between $Y_{\rm test}, \tilde{Y}_{\rm test}$.
+Nevertheless, the lower bound in Proposition~\ref{prop:general_classification} is tighter than the lower bound described in~\citet{barber2022conformal}.
 Figure~\ref{fig:class_probability} visualizes the essence of Proposition~\ref{prop:general_classification}, showing that as the corruption increases the label uncertainty, the prediction sets generated by conformal prediction get larger, having a conservative coverage rate.
-It should be noted that under the above proposition, achieved valid coverage requires only knowledge of the \emph{noisy} conditional distribution $\mathbb{P}\big(\tilY \; \mid \; X \big)$, so a model trained on a large amount of noisy data should approximately have the desired coverage rate.
+It should be noted that under the above proposition, achieving valid coverage requires only knowledge of the \emph{noisy} conditional distribution $\mathbb{P}\big(\tilY \; \mid \; X \big)$, so a model trained on a large amount of noisy data should approximately have the desired coverage rate.
 Moreover, one should notice that without the assumptions in Proposition~\ref{prop:general_classification}, even the oracle model is not guaranteed to achieve valid coverage, as we will show in Section~\ref{sec:syn_classification}.
 For a more general analysis of classification problems where the noise model is an arbitrary confusion matrix, see Appendix~\ref{app:thrm_confusion}.

 We now turn to examine two conformity scores and show that applying them with noisy data leads to conservative coverage, as a result of Proposition~\ref{prop:general_classification}.
-The \textit{adaptive prediction sets} (APS) scores, first introduced by \cite{romano2020classification}, is defined as
+The \textit{adaptive prediction sets} (APS) score, first introduced by \cite{romano2020classification}, is defined as